 Start with green beans.
 Scatter half the bag into a casserole dish.

 Next add fresh sliced mushrooms to the cans of Campbell’s Mushroom Soup.
 Note, the soup needs to be concentrate – which can be hard to find in New Zealand.
 These cans I bought at Martha’s Backyard, an American import store in Auckland.

 Then add grated cheese.

-And finally, the piéce de résistance is these incredible French fried dried onions!
-I bought these at Martha’s Backyard for $9.50 a pot, but if you know anyone travelling to America, they’re about $4 in the supermarket.
+And finally, the piéce de résistance is these incredible French’s fried dried onions!
+I bought these at Martha’s Backyard for $9.50 a pot, but if you know anyone travelling to America, they’re about $4 in the supermarkets there.
 I stock up when I visit.
 They’re great on salads, fish pie and so many things!

 Repeat those layers and pop into the oven until the cheese is bubbling.
 Serve hot and keep some for tomorrow!

 You’ll thank me later 🙂